ishankhare07/imapfw.github.io/_posts/project/2016-03-04-documentation-and-gitter.md

 ---
 layout: post
-title: Leveraging third services
+title: Leveraging third services in open source
 date: 2016-03-04
 author: Nicolas Sebrecht
 categories: website project
 ---

 Github ecosystem is growing.
-I decided it was time to make use of two promising services from the integrated tools.
+I decided it was time to make use of two more promising services from the integrated tools.

 <!-- more -->